Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

 \subsection{Experimental Results: Range--Doppler Estimation}

 The main STFT parameters are summarized in Table~\ref{tab:STFTParameters}.
 Similar to the Fourier transform from the frequency domain to the delay domain in \eqref{eq:H2h}, a Hann window was applied to each STFT segment of length \num{256} samples to suppress spectral leakage, with an overlap of \num{224} samples (\num{87.5}\%), corresponding to a hop size of \SI{32}{\milli\second}.
 With an STFT segment of \num{256} samples and a time grid of $\varDelta t \approx \SI{1}{\milli\second}$, the resulting Doppler frequency resolution, determined by the effective STFT window duration, is approximately $\varDelta \nu \approx \SI{3.9}{\hertz}$, which is sufficient to resolve human motion-induced Doppler components.
 In addition, Doppler-domain oversampling with a factor of \num{8} was performed by zero-padding in the time domain.
 Furthermore, the mean value of each STFT segment was removed to mitigate DC components.
-This operation can be interpreted as applying clutter removal described in Section~\ref{ssec:Static-Component-Removal} at the level of individual STFT segments.
+This operation corresponds to applying clutter removal described in Section~\ref{ssec:Static-Component-Removal} at the level of individual STFT segments.

 A representative example of the range--Doppler estimation \( {s}(\tau,\nu; t) \), obtained from the moving human target measurements described in Section~\ref{ssec:range-estimation}, was shown in Fig.~\ref{fig:range_doppler}.
-The evolution of the delay--Doppler structure over time clearly reflected the target motion relative to the Tx--Rx pair.
+The evolution of the delay--Doppler structure over time reflected the target motion relative to the Tx--Rx pair.
 Fig.~\ref{fig:peak} shows the estimated bistatic range $c\tau^\star$ and Doppler frequency $\nu^\star$ of the moving human target, together with the corresponding geometry-based values derived from the motion-tracking system.
 Here, $\tau^\star$ and $\nu^\star$ were obtained by selecting, at each time instant $t$, the maximum of the delay--Doppler representation $s(\tau,\nu;t)$, i.e.,